sheepla/AxisEndpoints/README.md

 }
 ```

-### Adding custom filters with IEndpointFilter
+### Adding custom filters

 Implement `IEndpointFilter` and register it with `config.AddFilter<TFilter>()`.
 Filters are resolved from DI per request, so constructor injection is supported.
-Register a filter on the group to apply it to all endpoints in that group.
+Registering a filter on a group applies it to all endpoints in that group.

 ```csharp
 public class LoggingFilter : IEndpointFilter